ondrejsvorc/CzechHolidays/README.md

 ### Scope
 - Czech public holidays only
-- No holiday names in the API
+- Holiday names available in Czech, English, and German

 The API intentionally exposes **dates only**.